-Data is the new uranium and data security is vital to protect this new currency.
+Data is the new uranium

 I just love a good analogy, don’t you?
 Let’s explore an analogy I keep hearing over and over again where data is likened to uranium.